 In 2003, Cillian Murphy played the role of Konstantine in a stage production of Chekhov's "The Seagull" at the Edinburgh International Festival.

-In 2003, Cillian Murphy starred in "Intermission" and had a minor supporting role in "Cold Mountain".
-He also had a role as a butcher in "Girl with a Pearl Earring".
+In 2003, Cillian Murphy starred in "Intermission" and had a minor role in "Cold Mountain" and also had a role as a butcher in Girl with a Pearl Earring .

-In 2005, Cillian Murphy appeared as Dr. Jonathan Crane in Christopher Nolan's "Batman Begins", and starred as Jackson Rippner in Wes Craven's thriller, "Red Eye".
+In 2005, Cillian Murphy appeared as Dr. Jonathan Crane in Christopher Nolan's "Batman Begins" and starred as Jackson Rippner in Wes Craven's thriller, "Red Eye".

-In 2005, Cillian Murphy began his collaboration with Christopher Nolan, playing the Scarecrow in "The Dark Knight" trilogy.
+In 2005, Cillian Murphy began his collaboration with Christopher Nolan, playing Scarecrow in "The Dark Knight" trilogy.

-In November 2006, Cillian Murphy starred opposite Neve Campbell in John Kolvenbach's play Love Song at the New Ambassadors Theatre in London's West End.
-He played the lead role of Beane, described as a mentally unstable and sentimental hero.
+In November 2006, Cillian Murphy starred opposite Neve Campbell in John Kolvenbach's play 'Love Song' at the New Ambassadors Theatre in London's West End, playing the lead role of Beane.

 In 2006, Cillian Murphy received a nomination as Best Villain at the MTV Movie Awards for his role in "Batman Begins".